After one visit, I was realigned and have never slept better. Not only do I sleep through the night, I wake up feeling well rested. Grateful!

 She will answer any of your initial questions about our process, and help me qualify you initially for our comprehensive examination assessment.
 Once an appointment is made with our doctor, we provide you with an intake questionnaire that is designed to help us understand the level of complexity of your TMJ condition.
 This form is provided through our secure HIPAA compliant portal.
 This first information gathering encounter with you helps us start to assess you early on.

-If you are found to be a candidate for the procedure, and you chose to proceed with treatment, you will be scheduled for a special take-home sleep study that detects oxygen drops (desaturations) and correlates these in time with clenching and/or grinding.
+If you are found to be a candidate for the procedure, and you chose to proceed with treatment, you will be scheduled for a special take-home sleep study that detects oxygen drops (desaturations) and correlates these drops in time with clenching and/or grinding.

 (Note: There is no catch!
 We simply don’t want to “catch you” if we don’t think we can help you.
 I have learned that the more I can do up front to identify any correctable problems on imaging, the better our clinical outcomes.)

 Jaw joints can heal, but you have to address the underlying problem before that can begin to happen.
 An undetected sleep breathing condition frequently lies at the root of TMJ dysfunction.
-When the airway is compromised, the body will deploy a night time clenching and/or grinding mechanism to open the airway transiently.
-This puts chronic wear and tear on the TMJ’s, irriates the muscles, causes face and jaw pain and even morning headaches.
-The jaw joints take an immense beating trying to keep the blood oxygen saturation to bare minimums to keep you breathing while you sleep.
-Below is an example of the immediate changes that occur after we identify an airway problem that was causing complex TMJ dysfunction.
-Once we get to the root of the airway problem, the TMJ’s may began the healing journey.
+How this works in a nutshell: When the airway is compromised, the body will deploy a night-time clenching, and/or grinding mechanism to open the airway.
+This puts chronic wear and tear on the TMJ’s, irritating and over-working the muscles, causing face and jaw pain and morning headaches.
+The jaw joints take an immense beating trying to keep the blood oxygen values to bare minimums to keep you breathing while you sleep.

 While not performed on the initial assessment visit, having the TAP procedure performed is followed by immediate airway changes In the alignment of the head and neck junction, as well as opening of the most critical part of the airway–the constricted part!
 Our after-TAP 3-D images are compared to our before-TAP images to make sure we get the changes we want to see on the first TAP.